bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./images/image093.png" style="width:1in;height:1in"
 alt="a movie film icon" />

-The HTML5 <video> element was introduced in the HTML5 specification for the purpose of playing *streamed* videos or movies, partially replacing the object element.
-The JavaScript API is nearly the same as the one of the <audio> element and enables full control from JavaScript.
+The HTML5 &lt;video&gt; element was introduced in the HTML5 specification for the purpose of playing *streamed* videos or movies, partially replacing the object element.
+The JavaScript API is nearly the same as the one of the &lt;audio&gt; element and enables full control from JavaScript.

-By combining the capabilities of the <video> and <canvas> elements, it is possible to manipulate video data to incorporate a variety of visual effects  in real time, and conversely, to use images from videos as "animated textures" over graphic objects.
+By combining the capabilities of the &lt;video&gt; and <canvas> elements, it is possible to manipulate video data to incorporate a variety of visual effects  in real time, and conversely, to use images from videos as "animated textures" over graphic objects.

-<h4>Audio (streamed audio and real time sound effects): the <audio> element and the Web Audio API</h4>
+<h4>Audio (streamed audio and real time sound effects): the &lt;audio&gt; element and the Web Audio API</h4>

 <img src="./images/image094.png" style="width:2in;height:2.00966in"
 alt="a picture of a speaker" />